-Such unlawful penetration into the spiritual world is dangerous in the highest extreme, especially since it inevitably stimulates false revelations, which draw in inexperienced people who are unacquainted with the basics of spiritual life, and destroys them spiritually and physically.232 Two obvious examples of such
+Such unlawful penetration into the spiritual world is dangerous in the highest extreme, especially since it inevitably stimulates false revelations, which draw in inexperienced people who are unacquainted with the basics of spiritual life, and destroys them spiritually and physically.232 Two obvious examples of such "revelations" [in Russia] are those of the "Theotokos Center," or the "White Brotherhood," whose outrageous totalitarianism in their interpretation of Christianity speaks eloquently of the nature and worthiness of these "revelations."233

-Reading and even simply being in the presence of occult literature, such as that of E. Blavatsky, A. Besant, N. Roerich, R. Steiner, and E. Shure, has an extremely negative effect upon a person's psyche.
+231Reading and even simply being in the presence of occult literature, such as that of E. Blavatsky, A. Besant, N. Roerich, R. Steiner, and E. Shure, has an extremely negative effect upon a person's psyche.
 Nowadays a great deal of such literature is being printed.

-232 See for example "On False Teachings..."
+232See for example "On False Teachings..."
 Journal of the Moscow Patriarchate 6 (1992).